SysML-Princeton/website/README.md

 - Use `<span class="badge badge-secondary">` for keyword tags.
 Choose existing keywords so the paper appears under the right category on `index.html`.
 - Update the paper's PDF URL.
 - Add an abstract inside `<div class="card card-body">`.
 Ensure the Abstract button toggles correctly by updating the `href` in the button tag and the `id` in the card.
 Use `projectname-abstract` as the naming convention for the ID.
-- Optionally, add a button linking to a website, Hugging Face model, etc.
+- Optionally, add a button linking to a project website, Hugging Face model page, etc..
+Use `btn-outline-secondary` for unclickable, grey buttons.

 - Submit a PR for review!

 ## Updating existing information (headshot, homepage link, etc.)